wp-plugins/likebtn-like-button/readme.txt

 == Description ==

-The **Like Button Voting & Rating** plugin allows you to add a cool looking fully customizable <a href="http://likebtn.com/en/wordpress-like-button-plugin" target="_blank" title="WordPress Like Button">Like Button</a> to:
+The **Like Button Voting & Rating** plugin allows you to add a cool looking fully customizable Like button to:

 *   Posts
 *   Pages